RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 <img src="/images/nvidia_gtc2019_exhibits.jpg" width="600" align="center" alt="Nvidia GTC 2019 - Exhibits" title="Nvidia GTC 2019 - Exhibits" />

-Every major player in computing was represented at GTC: Microsoft, IBM, Lenovo, Dell, HP.
+Every major computer hardware player was represented at GTC: Microsoft, IBM, Lenovo, Dell, HP.
 Absent: Apple.
-This struck me as strange because Apple uses Nvidia GPUs in its high-end products.
+This struck me as strange because Apple uses Nvidia GPUs in their high-end products.

 Also strange: Most users and exhibitors were running Microsoft Windows.
 Ubuntu Linux was the second most-dominant operating system, followed by macOS.
-Maybe my judgment is skewed because I have attended mostly web and mobile development conferences in the past few years, where macOS dominates by roughly 9:1.
+Maybe my judgment is skewed because I have attended mostly web and mobile development conferences in recent years, where 95% of the attendees use macOS.
 Interesting things are happening in Redmond, Washington.
 Especially in the GPU space.

 Also on display: Jetson Nano, configured as a JetBot.
 Check out the video:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Uwbv8v-ai6E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Uwbv8v-ai6E?controls=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The GTC 2019 exhibitors were amazing.
+In the video, the Jetson Nano "sees" the edge of the table surface and other obstacles, and it avoids them.
+The JetBot learned how to identify edges and obstacles through a deep learning algorighm running on the Nano.
+Nvidia made all of the software for this demo open source.
+Check out the GitHub repo for details: [https://github.com/NVIDIA-AI-IOT/jetbot](https://github.com/NVIDIA-AI-IOT/jetbot).

+### Incubating and Investing

+Nvidia realizes that they're selling picks & shovels to gold miners, and they've taken steps to invest in those ventures they consider promising.
+[Nvidia Inception](https://www.nvidia.com/en-us/deep-learning-ai/startups/) is an incubaator, and [Nvidia GPU Ventures](https://www.nvidia.com/en-us/about-nvidia/gpu-ventures/) invests money with select ventures.

 ### Dinner With Strangers